backand/angularbknd/README.md

 ## Directory Layout

-    app/                --> all of the files to be used in production bacjand/            --> the ngback src
+    app/                --> all of the files to be used in production bacjand/            --> the angularbknd src
       css/              --> css files
         app.css         --> default stylesheet
       img/              --> image files